vcarceler/glaza/README.md

 f) Open your browser, go to /admin and define your networks (name and network address).
 Don't forget to define a network with address '0.0.0.0' to be able to get a report of all hosts.
 Populate glaza with facts and that's all!

-g) Глаза can check when host's memory changes and send a email notification.
+g) Глаза can check when host's memory changes and send an email notification.
 If you plan to use this feature don't forget to edit settings.py

 ```
 # Email